 Pursuant to a management agreement, Middlefield Limited (the "Manager") receives a management fee.
 For further details, please see the "Management Fees" section of this report.
 Middlefield Capital Corporation ("MCC" or the "Advisor"), the advisor to the Fund and a company under common control with the Manager, receives advisory fees from the Manager out of the management fee.
 MCC also receives brokerage commissions from the Fund in connection with securities transactions.
 All brokerage commissions paid by the Fund to MCC were at or below market rates.
+In addition, MCC received an agency fee from the Fund in respect of shares sold in 2023 and 2024.
 For further details, please see the notes to the financial statements.